My Upwork proposal template is opportunity to introduce, highlight expertise & ask questions to show how I’m the best person for the job

 Thanks for sharing your XYZ requirement here at Upwork and I will be more than happy to help you.
 Let me share with you my expertise with XYZ and ABC.

-From my personal experience with overseas clients prefer a Hi over Hello and so all my proposals will start with Hi.
+From my experience with overseas clients, I prefer a Hi over, Hello.
+So all my proposals will start with Hi.

-If I can get the name of the client from the job details, I will add it like Hi John, but if they have not shared their name in job details, I keep it to only Hi.
+If I can get the name of the client from the job details, I will add it like Hi John.
+If they have not shared their name in job details, I keep it to only Hi.

-The first para of my proposal is always a thank note.
-If I get an invite from a client I normally change the wording for the first para as
+The first paragraph of my proposal is always a thank note.
+If I get an invite from a client, I usually change the wording for the first para as

-Thanks for inviting me to your XYZ requirement here at Upwork and I will be more than happy to help you.
+Thanks for inviting me to your XYZ requirement here at Upwork.
+I am more than happy to help you on your project.
 Let me share with you my expertise with XYZ and ABC.

 2. Share the expertise

-My first para of the proposal drives clients to my second para but then I keep my 2nd para as short as possible.
-With 10+ years of experience freelancing, you can be tempted to include lot more samples but I prefer to include a maximum of 3.
+My first paragraph always begins with a thanks note.
+The aim is to drive the client to my next para.
+Then I keep my 2nd para as short as possible.
+With 10+ years of experience as a freelancer, one can be tempted to include a lot more samples, but I prefer to add a maximum of 3.

 So my next para is

-I am owner of www.go4expert.com for more than a decade now and have been doing a lot of XYZ development.
-Apart from my own forum I have clients like ABC, DEF and GHI where I have been a developer recently.
+I am the owner of www.go4expert.com for more than a decade now.
+Have been doing a lot of XenForo development.
+Apart from my own forum, I have clients like ABC, DEF and GHI where I have been a developer recently.
 Needless to say but you can also see my Upwork profile for the feedback about XYZ jobs.

 3. Ask Questions, Offer Suggestions

-The third para is completely custom part of the proposal and it depends on how the client has shared his requirements.
+The third paragraph is a completely custom part of the proposal.
+It depends on how the client has shared his requirements.

-If client has shared a list of things I keep a list with numbers matching the numbers of client’s requirement for easy reference.
+If a client has shared a list of things, I keep numbers matching the numbers of the client’s requirement for easy reference.